Aliases for SLAMF6 Gene

 GeneCards Summary for SLAMF6 Gene

 SLAMF6 (SLAM Family Member 6) is a Protein Coding gene.
-Diseases associated with SLAMF6 include Bare Lymphocyte Syndrome, Type I and Ovarian Cystic Teratoma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and IgA-Producing B Cells in the Intestine.
-GO annotations related to this gene include receptor activity.
-An important paralog of this gene is SLAMF7.
+Diseases associated with SLAMF6 include Systemic Lupus Erythematosus and Bare Lymphocyte Syndrome, Type I. Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include receptor activity.
+An important paralog of this gene is CD84.

 UniProtKB/Swiss-Prot for SLAMF6 Gene